-(This post is authored by Tammy Tan as a guest of HK Chili as a part of the “Hong Kong as an Expat” series.
-If you are interested in contributing guest posts to HK Chili, please contact the blog owner, Jin Wong, with your details)
+(This post is authored by Tammy Tan as a contributor as a part of the “Hong Kong as an Expat” series.
+If you are interested in contributing guest posts, please contact the blog owner, Jin Wong, with your details)

 Apartment hunting in Hong Kong is fun.
 I love chatting with friends about their apartments, how much they cost, how they found it, what it was like moving in, etc. Everyone is excited and offers their stories.
 People trade tips about finding the right apartment and ooo and ahh about potential properties.
 After all is said and done, you can throw a housewarming to celebrate!